-In building HammondCare Darlinghurst, we will draw on two decades of designing purpose-built care homes that enable support for elderly people.
+In building HammondCare Darlinghurst, we will draw on two decades of designing purpose-built care homes that provide compassionate support for elderly people.

-This development will be built based on best practice design principles, research and our experience, to provide a safe, practical and caring environment for the homeless elderly with specialised healthcare needs.
+This development will be based on best practice design principles, research and our experience, to provide a safe, practical and caring environment for the elderly homeless with specialised healthcare needs.

-HammondCare’s model of care is at the core of its mission which is to improve quality of life for those in need through care that is personalised and builds independence.
+HammondCare’s model of care is at the core of its mission to improve quality of life for those in need, through care that is personalised and builds independence.

 HammondCare Darlinghurst represents a return to HammondCare’s heritage of helping those in need of a home.
-Hammond’s Pioneer Homes (now known as HammondCare) was established in 1932 by Anglican Archdeacon RBS Hammond in response to the eviction of inner-city, rent-paying families in Sydney during the depression.
+Hammond’s Pioneer Homes (now known as HammondCare) was established in Sydney in 1932 by Anglican Archdeacon RBS Hammond in response to the eviction of inner-city, rent-paying families during the depression.